 The Italian ARC is hosted by the Istituto di Radioastronomia in Bologna.
-The node currently employs two staff members and five post docs (including an ESO-Cofund fellow), experts in mm-astronomy and/or interferometry, plus one system manager.
+The node currently employs two staff members and four postdocs, experts in mm-astronomy and/or interferometry, plus one system manager.
 Support is offered with the use of ALMA tools for proposal preparation and submission, tracking of accepted ALMA projects, data reduction with CASA, ALMA archive mining, and the special areas of polarimetry and the handling of large datasets.
 This is mostly done via face-to-face visits or Helpdesk tickets.

-The Italian ARC is also developing new CASA tasks, investigates new techniques of data reduction and handling (also testing the use of GRID technology), and organizes seminars, tutorials and workshops to train the Italian community that operates in the sub-mm and mm bands, and stimulate scientific discussion and collaborations.
+The Italian ARC is also developing new CASA tasks, investigates new techniques of data reduction and handling (also testing the use of GRID technology), and organises seminars, tutorials and workshops to train the Italian community that operates in the sub-mm and mm bands, and stimulate scientific discussion and collaborations.